 Links to any relevant blog / social presence

 If you choose to include a personal statement, this should sit under your basic information.
-It should be a short paragraph that describes who you are and what you’re about, including your career goals and what you could bring to their company.
-They are similar in nature to a cover letter, just shorter – usually one paragraph.
+It should be a short paragraph that describes who you are and what you’re about, including your career goals and what you could bring to the company.
+They are similar in nature to a cover letter, just shorter – usually a few sentences.

-It’s not mandatory to include this section but with average recruiters spending an average of just 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
-They are particularly useful in a competitive industry as they are the perfect way to grab the recruiter’s attention in a pile of hundreds of CVs.
+It’s not mandatory to include this section, but with recruiters spending on average 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
+They are particularly useful in a competitive industry, like aviation, as they are the perfect way to grab the recruiter’s attention in a pile of hundreds of CVs.

 After graduating, I spent one year travelling the world which has given me a great understanding and passion for different cultures, languages and practices.
 As a result, I am able to communicate clearly and effectively with many international citizens, which I believe would be extremely important in this position as a [insert job title]

-It’s really important to include hours relevant for the position and split by type.
+It’s really important to include hours relevant for your position and split by type.
 For example, if you were applying for pilot jobs, you might look to include flight hours information: